-The Health Informatics Core provides the tools and knowledge to use data more effectively institution-wide in real-time clinical decision-making, pediatric research and other operational decisions that can enhance patient care.
+Health Sciences Research Informatics provides the tools and knowledge to use data more effectively institution-wide in real-time clinical decision-making, pediatric research and other operational decisions that can enhance patient care.
 Experts in research methods, database design and integration, epidemiology, biostatistics and predictive analytics provide meaningful data and analysis that improve care and increase understanding of pediatric illnesses.

-Multidisciplinary collaboration is integral to the efforts of the Health Informatics Core.
+Multidisciplinary collaboration is integral to the efforts of Health Sciences Research Informatics.
 Our team works closely with researchers and clinicians to use data-driven information to better understand the underlying causes and mechanisms of diseases, as well as to predict or determine effective treatments in specific patient populations—the essence of precision medicine.

-The Health Informatics team also works closely with Decision Support (Finance Division) and Information Technology leadership to continually develop the enterprise Data Warehouse and initiatives that enhance value-based care.
+The Health Sciences Research Informatics team also works closely with Decision Support (Finance Division) and Information Technology leadership to continually develop the enterprise Data Warehouse and initiatives that enhance value-based care.

 Epidemiology and Biostatistics

-The epidemiology and biostatistics teams within the Johns Hopkins All Children's Health Informatics Core provides collaboration and consultation services on study design and data analysis to the hospital's investigators and their collaborators.
+The epidemiology and biostatistics teams within Johns Hopkins All Children's Health Sciences Research Informatics provides collaboration and consultation services on study design and data analysis to the hospital's investigators and their collaborators.

 We assist investigators at each stage of a study’s lifecycle, including refining the research question, study design, mid-study evaluation and the analysis, interpretation and reporting of results.
 Services are matched to the needs of each investigator and duration, from long-term collaboration to routine service support to enhance the research efforts of investigators.